Our ZeroPath rebate rewards new homes that are:

 The cost to achieve the 50% thermal energy target are incremental and in most cases will be offset by the energy cost savings of the home over time.
 Incremental costs may include:

-- updating build plans to include 50% thermal energy target;
+- updating build plans to include 50% or 60% thermal energy target;

 - material costs associated with additional insulation if needed; and